Stop Waiting! You Missed the Millennium!

 Not a literal count, but an image of limitless glory and service.

-When Revelation says “a thousand years,” it’s the same kind of language.
-It signals God’s complete victory and total reign, not a literal countdown, but a symbol of fullness.
+When Revelation says “a thousand years,” it is the same kind of language.
+It signals God’s complete victory and total reign, not a literal countdown but a symbol of fullness.

-The book of Revelation isn’t a timeline.
-It’s a tapestry of symbols, prophecies, and Old Testament echoes.
+The book of Revelation is not a timeline.
+It is built on symbols, prophecies, and Old Testament Scriptures pointing to Christ and His kingdom.

 To the first-century audience, these images were familiar.